 With cryptojacking malware, an attacker often uses keyloggers and clipboard sniffers to obtain the targeted user’s private key.
 A user’s private key is similar to a password that provides access to the user’s cryptocurrency account.
 When an attacker obtains the private key, they can drain the user’s cryptocurrency account and transfer funds to an attacker’s account.
 These attacks can cost users millions in cryptocurrency if it is not adequately protected.

 Good cryptojacking malware will throttle itself to avoid detection, but most attackers use as many resources as available on the computer until the malware is removed.
 If your computer has high CPU and memory usage with very little software running in the background, you could be the target of cryptojacking.
 High spikes in resource usage slow down the computer and affect the performance of your usual computer activity.
 Window's Task Manager tool lets you see resource usage.
 Right-click the taskbar and choose Task Manager to open the tool.
 Click the “Performance” tab.

 In the image, the CPU usage is shown.
-If there was a high 90%-plus CPU spike on the computer with very few programs running, this could be a sign that malware is running in the background.
+If there was a high 90%-plus CPU spike on the computer with very few programmes running, this could be a sign that cryptojacking malware is running in the background.
 With cryptojacking, memory usage would also spike.
 In addition to high resource usage, overheating is another sign of cryptojacking.